 However, for me, travel hacking is an idea.
 It’s a philosophy that says “I am going to bring costs as close to zero as possible.”
-Since only the die-hards (like myself) really want to spend hours and hours putting together mileage routes that might get them 100 extra miles or read the fine print to find a loophole they can exploit, I’ve put together this guide for the casual traveler who still wants to travel cheap, but who might not have the time nor the desire to be a black-belt-level ninja:
+Since only the die-hards (like myself) really want to spend hours and hours putting together mileage routes that might get them 100 extra miles or read the fine print to find a loophole they can exploit, I’ve put together this guide for the casual traveler who still wants to travel cheap.
+Below are a number of little tips that can drastically reduce the prices of all aspects of your trip:

 Since flights are usually the most expensive part of any trip, I thought I’d deal with this subject first.
 Finding a cheap flight is easier said than done these days.
 Routes and capacity have been cut and oil prices have risen.
 The combination of all three has lead to higher fares that are only going up.
 Flexibility is key to finding cheap flights, as deals are sometimes around for only a few hours.
 A day can mean the difference of hundreds of dollars.
 But if you need flights on a certain date, then you need to work the system a bit.

 Let’s look at an example.
 Say I am flying from New York City to London.
 This is a popular route, and is served by a lot of airlines.
 I picked the date October 17th with a return date of October 27th.

 Step 1: Use a site like Kayak as your baseline.
 They search multiple websites at once so you can see prices across the board.
 Moreover, I also like how they let you search a few days before and after your selected date.
 In the US, I also like Travelocity, but there are tons of good aggregators around the world.

 Kayak returned these results for flying from New York to London: